zdavatz/amiko_csharp/README.md

 #### Prepare Initial Database Files

-At first, you need to put database and csv files into `Datta` directory.
+At first, you need to put database and csv files into `Data` directory.
 Once you have built the app with these files, you can update it via the feature of the app.